det-kgl-bibliotek/webdanica/workflow_install.md

 ## What is the automatic-workflow

 The automatic workflow takes care of the analysis of the harvested files on the basis of harvestlogs written by the webapp to a common directory.
-This directory is defined by the webdanica setting settings.harvesting.harvestlogDir (e.g. /home/harvestLogs).
+This directory is defined by the webdanica setting `settings.harvesting.harvestlogDir` (e.g. `/home/harvestLogs`).

-One script executes the entire automatic-workflow, i.e. the 'webdanica-analysis-cron.sh'.
-There is also a 'webdanica-analysis-manual.sh script, that takes one harvestlog, and does the analysis on that harvestlog alone.
+One script executes the entire automatic-workflow, i.e. the `webdanica-analysis-cron.sh`.
+There is also a `webdanica-analysis-manual.sh` script, that takes one harvestlog, and does the analysis on that harvestlog alone.

-Both these scripts both include a common file 'setenv.sh' which must be configured correctly before enabling the harvesting workflow and the cronjobs:
+Both these scripts both include a common file `setenv.sh` which must be configured correctly before enabling the harvesting workflow and the cronjobs:
 ```
 WORKFLOW_USER_HOME=/home/test
 WEBDANICA_VERSION=2.1